I Knew Something Was Wrong. They Didn’t Believe Me.

-You ever sit in a cold, drabby exam room, heart racing, palms sweaty trying to explain what's wrong only to have your pain shrink under the fluorescent lights?
+You ever sit in a cold, drab exam room, heart racing, palms sweaty trying to explain what's wrong, only to feel your pain shrink under fluorescent lights?

-The Day I Lost My Voice (and didn't know it)
+The Day I Lost My Voice (and didn't yet know it)

-After waiting in the lobby for what felt like hours, I was finally “seen.”
-Or so I thought.
+After waiting in the lobby for what felt like years, I was finally “seen.”

-As an impressionable young child, I told them what I knew and what I knew was my body.
-But the response they gave me made me shocked.
+As an impressionable young child, I told those doctors what I knew and what I knew was my body.
+Nothing prepares you for the moment people don’t accept what you say you need for your health.

 It froze me.

-The air in that room suddenly went sharp.
+The air in that room felt sharp.
+Cold.
+Eerie.

-The fact of being questioned and not believed by those we’re taught to trust didn’t just hurt physically.
+Being questioned and not believed by those we’re taught to trust doesn't just hurt physically.

-Creating clay miniatures, dancing, and crafting were no longer just hobbies; they became ways to hold on to that little girl before.
+Creating miniatures, dancing, crafting… were no longer just hobbies, they were attachments to that little girl before.

 Peaceful sleep became insomnia.